centreon/centreon-archived/doc/en/configuration_guide/imp.rst

 To use Centreon IMP you need the latest version of Centreon 3.4.
 This version include Centreon Web 2.8.

-You can install Centreon 3.4 using the ISO or by updrading your Centreon platform.
+You can install Centreon 3.4 using the ISO or by upgrading your Centreon platform.
 Please read documentation to install or upgrade your platform.

 2. An Internet access

 Your Centreon central monitoring server must have an access to Internet.
-This access allow to get the list of available Plugin Packs and to install theose on your platform.
+This access allow to get the list of available Plugin Packs and to install those on your platform.

 .. note::
     If your server doesn't have a direct access to Internet you can configure a proxy to access to Internet.
 The proxy configuration is available since Centreon web 2.8.2 version.
-If you doesn't have this version, please perform an uprade of your platform.
+If you doesn't have this version, please perform an upgrade of your platform.

 Link your Centreon platform to Centreon IMP
 -------------------------------------------